 Even if they had left "The First" scene in the movie, this point would still be supported as Jack sees Rose as a valuable human being without asking her about her intimate experiences, without having intimacy with her, and without being fixated on being "the first" or "the only."
 While we are lead to infer that Jack is well-traveled and from his travels also well-experienced, and while Jack could safely conclude that Rose is inexperienced, he never once makes it an issue and is respectful of Rose's boundaries throughout the film.

 #2.
-She shows that unhealthy relationships can exist and that it is possible to leave unhealthy relationships.
+She shows that it is possible to leave unhealthy relationships.

 Cal on the surface is a "fine match."
 He has money, status, power, and is physically attractive.
 He can provide for the present and the future.
 He is socially accepted and acceptable.